Back to Portfolio

 3 MOAT NARROW

 ~80% foundry market share in silicon photonics for optical transceivers.
 Switching costs from 12-18 month qualification cycles.
-8+ years of volume SiPho manufacturing know-how with tens of thousands of wafers shipped.
+8+ years of volume SiPho manufacturing know-how.
 Sole supplier to 4 of top 5 optical transceiver module makers.
-Deep customer partnership alliances with NVIDIA ecosystem and hyperscaler supply chains.
-Technology roadmap leadership into 3.2T and CPO platforms.
-Moat is transitioning from narrow to wide as SiPho volumes scale.
+NVIDIA partnership.
+Customer prepayments and capacity reservations through 2028.
+Technology roadmap leadership into 3.2T/6.4T and CPO platforms.
+Moat transitioning narrow-to-wide as SiPho volumes scale, but nascent market ($228M SiPho rev 2025) has not yet attracted serious TSMC/GF competition.

 4 MANAGEMENT

-Bold $920M CapEx for 5x SiPho capacity expansion, customer-backed with 70%+ pre-reserved through 2028.
+Bold $920M CapEx for 5x SiPho capacity expansion, 70%+ customer-reserved through 2028.
 No dividends or buybacks -- all capital reinvested for growth.
-Conservative balance sheet (D/E 0.14).
-Extended Newport Beach fab lease ($105M prepaid).
-Intel Fab 11X dispute in mediation.
-Very low insider ownership (0.004%) is a concern.
+Fortress balance sheet (D/E 0.14, near-zero net debt).
+Extended Newport Beach fab lease ($105M).
+Intel Fab 11X in dispute/mediation.
+CRITICAL CONCERN: 0.004% insider ownership -- negligible skin in game.

 5 ECONOMICS